Mr-Mens/Mr-Mens/README.md

-- 👋 Hi, I’m Philip Mensah
-- 👀 I’m into Data Science, Artificial Intelligence and Software Engineering.
-- 🌱 I have an MSc in AI and Data Science
-- 💞️ I’m looking to collaborate on data science/analysis, AI / ML and Software Engineering projects.
+I’m a Data Scientist and Software Engineer with a passion for AI, machine learning, and building smart, scalable applications.
+With an MSc in AI & Data Science, I’ve spent my career exploring how data and AI can drive meaningful impact—whether it’s through developing machine learning models, optimising data pipelines, or creating full-stack AI-powered applications.
+I enjoy solving complex problems, working on exciting AI/ML projects, and collaborating with others who love tech as much as I do.
+If you’re working on something interesting in data science, AI, or software engineering, let’s connect!

-- 📫 My contact: philipmensah@me.com
+📫 Reach me at: philipmensah@me.com
-- 😄 Pronouns: He/Him

 <!---
 Mr-Mens/Mr-Mens is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.